Joe Moore (television journalist): Dramatic arts

-He has appeared in various episodes of network television series based in Hawaii, including Hawaii Five-O, Magnum P.I, Jake and the Fat Man, One West Waikiki, and Tour of Duty.
+He has appeared in various episodes of network television series based in Hawaii, including Hawaii Five-O, Magnum P.I, Jake and the Fatman, One West Waikiki, and Tour of Duty.

 Moore has also starred in live theatrical productions.
 He has co-starred numerous times with his longtime friend, television host Pat Sajak.
-The two have starred together in the Neil Simon play The Odd Couple in 2001 and 2012 (at the Connecticut Repertory Theatre), with Moore playing the slovenly Oscar Madison.
+The two have starred together in "Prescription: Murder," the original Columbo Mystery Thriller in 2025 at Hawaii Theatre, the Neil Simon play "The Sunshine Boys in 2023 at Hawaii Theatre, the Neil Simon play The Odd Couple in 2001 and 2012 (at the Connecticut Repertory Theatre), with Moore playing the slovenly Oscar Madison.
 They appeared together in a theatrical adaptation of The Honeymooners in 2004.
 They starred together in the Bernard Sabath play The Boys in Autumn in 2010 at the Hawaii Theatre in Honolulu.
 They co-starred in the dramatic comedy Wrestling Ernest Hemingway, based on the 1993 film, in 2014 at the Hawaii Theatre.

 Moore wrote and starred in Prophecy and Honor (2007, co-starring Richard Dreyfuss and George Segal).
 In 2013 Moore co-starred with Patty Duke in "Heaven Forbid!", based on the BBC series Waiting for God at the Hawaii Theatre.
 In June 2015 he starred as James Wicker in the first post Broadway production of Terrence McNally's comedy, It's Only a Play, also starring Linda Purl and Cathy Foy, at the Hawaii Theatre.

 Among the other produced plays that Moore has written and appeared in are Will Rogers Returns, The Buck Stops Where?, A Conversation with Mozart, John Wayne: The Man Behind the Legend, The Heydrich Covenant, The Best Show in America: Will Rogers on Politics, Dirty Laundry, Unlikely Lawman and Righteous Revenge.